Contrast-Security-OSS/agent-operator/README.md

 ## Releases

-Builds released into the the `public` environment are are published to DockerHub.
+Builds released into the the `public` environment are are published to DockerHub and Quay.
 Manifests are uploaded to the [GitHub releases page](https://github.com/Contrast-Security-OSS/agent-operator/releases).

 Releases are tagged using the following format: